 Finding a drug rehab treatment center in the United States is easy.

 Finding one you can afford?
-Perception is that can be considerably more difficult.
+Most people believe that is considerably more difficult.

-There are 15,496 centers in the United States, ready to treat the estimated 22.7 million Americans who have illicit drug or alcohol problems, according the Substance Abuse and Mental Health Services Administration (SAMHSA), a branch of the federal government’s Health and Human Services Department.
+There are more than 15,000 centers in the country ready to treat the estimated 22.7 million Americans who have drug or alcohol use disorders, according to the Substance Abuse and Mental Health Services Administration, a branch of the federal government’s Health and Human Services Department.

 “Cost is definitely a factor in someone’s decision to enroll in a treatment program,” Dr. Glenn Most, executive director at Exempla West Pines Rehabilitation Center in Wheat Ridge, Colorado, said.
 “Our clients work, they have families to support so they definitely ask about cost when exploring their options and make a decision based on whether they can afford it.”

-“And cost alone is not necessarily a determining factor in how effective a treatment program will be,” added Dr. Kimberly Jeffries Leonard, deputy director at SAMHSA.
+“Cost alone is not necessarily a determining factor in how effective a treatment program will be,” she said.
 “Our goal is to ensure that those who need treatment have access to effective programs that offer a continuum of services to facilitate successful recovery.”

 Several Payment Options

-Like every product and service in the economy, there are levels of affordability for drug treatment centers and resources people can tap to pay for them.
+Like every product and service in the economy, drug treatment centers offer various pricing and payment options for different levels of care.

 - Credit cards